cataniamatt/devops-test/documentation.md

 * Separate infrastructure and application code into separate repositories
 * Publish docker image into a container registry
 * Save the Terraform state file as a blob inside a storage account
+* Create an IaC deployment pipeline for a consistent infrastructure deployment process and to implement with approval stages
-* Close down public access on resources
+* Create a proper cloud network architecture and close down public access on resources
+* Use self-hosted CI/CD agents instead of provider hosted to improve security and have faster image builds due to Docker cache

 ### Application build process:
 * Execute npm install command